nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/evkmimx8mn/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for EVK-MIMX8MN
+# Getting Started with Package

 ```{tocTree}